isauwuu/isauwuu/README.md

   <p> Passionate about low-level foundations and system design.
 I'm an advanced programming student who enjoys understanding how things actually work under the hood — from logic gates to application architecture.</p>

-  <p>MMy focus right now is Backend Development in Java — OOP, concurrency, and clean design.
+  <p>My focus right now is Backend Development in Java — OOP, concurrency, and clean design.
 I'm also getting into Python and Linux on the side, and slowly exploring how all of this connects with data and cloud infrastructure.</p>
 </div>

 <br clear="both">